ShunSakurai/asana-navigator/README.md

 - [ ] Display drop-down list to go to sibling subtasks

 #### Setting new parent tasks:
-- [ ] Search for task ID when the input is an integer
+- [x] Search for task ID when the input is an integer
-- [ ] Display recent tasks and tasks with similar names for blank input
 - [ ] Display information such as project and completed/incomplete

 #### More seamless UI: